-Extended military leave shall be granted to an employee who enlists or is ordered into active duty in the United States Armed Forces or a reserve component or who is ordered into active Federal military duty as a member of the National Guard or Naval a.
-Period of Leave b.
-Eligibility for Pay
+Extended military leave shall be granted to an employee who enlists or is ordered into active duty in the United States Armed Forces or a reserve component or who is ordered into active Federal military duty as a member of the National Guard or Naval Militia.

-Militia.
 Such leave shall be granted for active-duty service of any length or for active-duty training in excess of 180 days.